-Dr. Marie Kraska is a Mildred Cheshire Fraley Distinguished Professor.
+Dr. Marie Kraska (Miller) is a Mildred Cheshire Fraley Distinguished Professor.
 She is in the Department of Educational Foundations, Leadership, and Technology.
-Dr. Kraska earned her Ph.D. degree in Technical Education with emphasis in research; statistics; and technical education from the University of Missouri-Columbia, a Master's degree in Probability and Statistics from Auburn University, a Master of Science degree with emphasis in research, measurement, and technical education from the University of Wisconsin-Stout.
+Dr. Kraska earned her Ph.D. degree in Technical Education with emphasis in research and statistics, and technical education from the University of Missouri-Columbia.
+She earned a Master's degree in Probability and Statistics from Auburn University, a Master of Science degree with emphasis in research, statistics and measurement from the University of Wisconsin-Stout.
 She earned her Bachelor of Science degree with majors in Speech and English from the University of Wisconsin-Stevens Point.
 In addition to her teaching responsibilities, Dr. Kraska is the Director of Research for the Center for Disability Research and Service, within the Department of Special Education, Rehabilitation, and Counseling.

 By invitation, Dr. Kraska published three full-length articles in the Encyclopedia of Research Design and three full-length articles in the Encyclopedia of Educational Psychology.
 In addition, she has published numerous articles in national and international refereed journals such as the Journal of Research and Development in Education, Educational and Psychological Measurement, Community/Junior College Quarterly of Research and Practice, Journal of Studies in Higher Education, and the Journal of Industrial Teacher Education.

-Dr. Kraska has been involved with research, measurement, curriculum development program evaluation, and the preparation and professional development of teachers at the local, state, national, and international levels.
+Dr. Kraska has been involved with research, measurement, curriculum development, program evaluation, and the preparation and professional development of teachers at the local, state, national, and international levels.
 Her research interests are in applications of statistical procedures to theoretical concepts and latent variables related to work values (supported employment), student retention, attitudes toward special populations, and rehabilitation services and consumers..

 Dr. Kraska’s work and contributions to the profession have been recognized at the local, state, national, and international levels.
 For example, Dr. Kraska received the Undergraduate Teaching Excellence Award from the Auburn Alumni Association in 1998.
-She received the J. F. Ingram Award for Outstanding Service to Education from Iota Lambda Sigma -Epsilon Chapter (an honorary society for career and technical education).
 Dr. Kraska received the Distinguished Alumni Award from the University of Wisconsin-Stout in June 2000.
 She is a member of the Auburn University chapter of Phi Kappa Phi.

 7300 Design & Analysis I Syllabus Fall 2013